webforj/webforj-documentation/docs/installation/users.md

 <br/>

 This will open a window which will allow the selection of a project template.
 Select **"HelloWorldJava"** from the template list.
+This will create a small file with a simple program that can be run once configuration is complete.
 You'll also be prompted to select the location of the project.
-This walkthrough will use a new folder, though this isn't overtly necessary.
+This walkthrough will use a new folder,though this isn't overtly necessary.
 We'll name the new folder **"dwcj_app"**.

 ![JAVA_HOME variable Screenshop](./_images/users/i13.jpg)
 <br/>